davidcox/showboat/readme.md

             | fade_out(#d1)
             | fade_in(#d2)

 The above example starts as a blank screen, and then on user key presses shows the first diagram, then the second, while fading out the first.
-It is also easy to import SVG content, with labeled elements and build-in or out those elements.
-The hope is to construct all of the infrastructure to do all of the non-tacky builds in Keynote.
+It is also easy to import SVG content, with labeled elements and build-in or -out those elements.
+The hope is to construct all of the infrastructure to do all of the builds in Keynote (or at least, the non-tacky ones).

 Also, simple slidy-style bullety things like: